 Consistency is key

 This is one of the most important things to remember when trying to get more Instagram followers.
-If you post once every month, your followers might get restless and unfollow you.
+If you only post once every month, your followers might get restless and unfollow you.
 Or, if new people see one of your posts, visit your profile, and see that you only post every now and then, they might not think it’s worth it to follow you.

 If you think you’ll forget about posting, look into scheduling your Instagram posts in advance.
 This way, you can choose the picture, the filter, the caption, etc. all ahead of time!
 Here are a few great Instagram schedulers: